 This manual discusses how to conduct participatory assessments with youth and community members for improved youth reproductive health and HIV prevention, drawing on YouthNet’s experience in Namibia, Tanzania, and Ethiopia with youth-led projects using these tools (2006).

 This paper shares promising examples of where National AIDS Authorities (NAAs) are working with young people to showcase activities and methods of youth participation that could be replicated; demonstrate the benefits to NAAs of working with young people; and start sharing solutions to some of the common barriers to working with young people faced by NAAs.
 The paper concludes with recommendations and general principles for youth participation (2010).

-This review identifies and consolidates the existing body of academic and institutional research around youth engagement in livelihoods, sexual and reproductive health, and governance with a specific focus on the impact youth engagement has on development outcomes.
+This review identifies and consolidates the existing body of academic and institutional research around youth engagement in livelihoods, reproductive health, and governance with a specific focus on the impact youth engagement has on development outcomes.
 The review draws from documents produced by NGOs, international agencies, governments, and youth organizations, to illustrate a point or widen the scope of the discourse, but the focus is on academic research.
 The review incorporates any documentation that refers to adolescents, young people and youth, and includes them under the general term youth (2016).